Janison: When a personal agenda becomes foreign policy

 Blackmail concerns came up in an earlier Trump administration furor.

-Former U.S. Attorney General Sally Yates testified in May 2017 before a Senate committee that she warned officials that National Security Adviser Michael Flynn was "compromised" for having misled others over contact he had with the Russian ambassador in Washington.
-He was fired 18 days later.
+Former acting U.S. Attorney General Sally Yates testified in May 2017 before a Senate committee that she warned officials that January that then-national security adviser Michael Flynn was "compromised" for having misled others over contact he had with the Russian ambassador in Washington.
+Flynn was fired in February 2017.

 Trump's aborted announcement-for-munitions deal with Zelensky also reflects the apparent usurpation of the State Department's role by the president's personal lawyer, Rudy Giuliani, who'd wanted to be secretary of state.